 On April 1, 2021, the 2nd U.S. Circuit Court of Appeals in Manhattan rejected New York City’s attempt to criminalize the legal production and sale of fossil fuels by major oil companies.
-NYC was attempting to hold them liable to help pay what they asserted were the costs of addressing harm caused by global warming.
+NYC was attempting to hold them liable to help pay what they asserted were the costs of addressing the harm caused by global warming.

-In 2018, federal judge John Keenan acknowledged that climate change required attention by Congress and the executive branch, and not the courts.
+In 2018, federal judge John Keenan acknowledged that climate change required attention from Congress and the executive branch, and not the courts.
 Calling climate change “a fact of life,” Judge Kennan stated that “Global Warming… must be addressed by the other two branches of government” and not via generalized litigation.

 The Court upheld Judge Keenan’s original decision barring the City’s claims, holding that municipalities cannot “utilize state tort law to hold multinational oil companies liable for the damages caused by global greenhouse gas emissions.”
-Ruling in favor of the five oil companies, BP Plc, Chevron Corp, ConocoPhillips, Exxon Mobil Corp and Royal Dutch Shell Plc, the Court said the regulation of greenhouse gas emissions is better addressed under federal law and international treaties:
+Ruling in favor of the five oil companies, BP Plc, Chevron Corp, ConocoPhillips, Exxon Mobil Corp, and Royal Dutch Shell Plc, the Court said the regulation of greenhouse gas emissions is better addressed under federal law and international treaties:

-“To permit this suit to proceed under state law would further risk upsetting the careful balance that has been struck between the prevention of global warming, a project that necessarily requires national standards and global participation, on the one hand, and energy production, economic growth, foreign policy, and national security, on the other” said the Court.
+“To permit this suit to proceed under state law would further risk upsetting the careful balance that has been struck between the prevention of global warming, a project that necessarily requires national standards and global participation, on the one hand, and energy production, economic growth, foreign policy, and national security, on the other,” said the Court.